-Since April 2014, however, following a robust challenge to their interpretation of the evidence (Beyond Critique, 2013) ^[1] the College website now admits: Orientation is caused "by a combination of biological and postnatal environmental factors," and "It is not the case that sexual orientation is immutable or might not vary to some extent in a person's life."
+Since April 2014, however, following a robust challenge to their interpretation of the evidence (Beyond Critique, 2013) [37] the College website now admits: Orientation is caused "by a combination of biological and postnatal environmental factors," and "It is not the case that sexual orientation is immutable or might not vary to some extent in a person's life."

-5. There is some evidence that public opinion data is being ignored around understanding the innateness and immutability of sexuality and the right of access to counselling, based only on fears of "potential harm" and ideological preference.
+5. Evidence is being ignored that sexuality is not innate, and is not immutable.
+This evidence includes population studies (see pp 20-22 "Final Thoughts").
+The public is being denied right of access to counselling, based only on fears of "potential harm" and ideological preference.